-- This reduces the weight that you have to lift by 11 lbs, so your heaviest component is only 31 lbs. - You can leave the base on your tripod when you move it indoors so you are ready for action the next time you go out. - You can leave your pier with the base outside, polar-aligned and covered in a tarp; ready to go for your next observing session. - You may fit the two pieces into your luggage for transport.
+- Reducing the weight that you have to lift by 11 lbs, so your heaviest component is only 31 lbs. - Leaving the base on your tripod when you move it indoors so you are ready for action the next time you go out. - Leaving your pier with the base outside, polar-aligned and covered in a tarp; ready to go for your next observing session. - More easily fitting the two separated pieces into your luggage for transport